 Despite talk of Renault coming to the rescue, it appeared Romain, like many of us, had his doubts, and in late September, following weeks of rumours, it was confirmed he would be spearheading the new Haas team.

-Joining an all-new venture, albeit heavily involved with Ferrari, might be considered, by some, to be a case of frying pan to fire, yet Romain insists he has made the right move.
-After all, it takes him one step closer to Maranello at a time the legendary Italian outfit is seeking a replacement for Kimi Raikkonen.
+Joining an all-new venture, albeit heavily involved with Ferrari, might be considered, by some, to be a case of frying pan to fire, yet Romain insisted he had made the right move.
+After all, in theory it took him one step closer to Maranello at a time the legendary Italian outfit was said to be seeking a replacement for Kimi Raikkonen.